 Guwahati is the largest city in Assam and also in the entire North East of India.
 With a population of a million, Guwahati is the gateway to the North East.
-Dishpur, The capital of Assam, is a part of the Guwahati City.
+Dispur, The capital of Assam, is a part of Guwahati City.

-Basistha Ashram: About 12km from the city centre, the Basistha Asram is said to be established by Rishi Basistha.
-It is a pilgrim centre and picnic spot.
+Basistha Ashram: About 12km from the city center, the Basistha Ashram is said to be established by Rishi Basistha.
+It is a pilgrim center and picnic spot.

 Umananda Temple: This Temple is located on the middle of the Brahmaputra river on an island known as the peacock island.
-Boat riders are available for visitors intending to visit the temple.
+Boat rides are available for visitors intending to visit the temple.

-Assam State Museum: This is the largest museum of its kind in the North East India.
+Assam State Museum: This is the largest museum of its kind in North East India.
 The museum has several sections and showcases the rich history and culture of the region.

 Zoo cum Botanical Garden: Covering an area of 175 hectares of land, this zoo-cum Botanical Garden is a house for endangered and rare species of wildlife and plants.